carbon-design-system/carbon-website-archive/src/content/guidelines/layout/layout.md

 For best results, test designs and code at each of these standard breakpoints.

-Create **Custom Breakpoints** to accommodate special needs, by writing your own media queries and CSS rules.
+Create **custom breakpoints** to accommodate special needs, by writing your own media queries and CSS rules.
 Refer to the grid code package for more information.

 `vimeo: https://vimeo.com/292015984`

-## Grid Behaviors
+## Grid behaviors

 In user interfaces, screen size is dictated by the device and the user's chosen window size.
-We may know content in advance or the content may be dynamic.
+We may know content in advance, or the content may be dynamic.

 Carefully consider the user's goal for their screen space, particularly when displaying dynamic content.
 For example, when the user resizes their browser, is their goal to: